C. Henry Kempe

 C. Henry Kempe (birth name Karl Heinz Kempe; April 6, 1922 in Breslau, Germany (now Wrocław, Poland) – March 3, 1984 in Hanauma Bay, Hawaii) was an American pediatrician and the first in the medical community to identify and recognize child abuse.

 In 1962, Kempe and his colleagues, including Brandt F. Steele and Henry Silver, published the paper "The Battered-Child Syndrome", which led to the identification and recognition by the medical community of child abuse.
-This syndrome has since been discredited by medical science and shows the problems when medical doctors are tasked with law enforcement resulting in overturned convictions and innocent people being incarcerated.

 Kempe received two nominations for the Nobel Prize: the first nomination was for his work in developing a safer smallpox vaccine; the second was recognition for his contribution to the prevention and treatment of child abuse.
-Due to the efforts of Kempe, abuse reporting laws exist in all 50 US states.
+Due to the efforts of Kempe, abuse reporting laws exist in all 50 U.S. states.
 His efforts also led to the passage of the 1972 Colorado law requiring legal counsel for the child in all cases of suspected abuse.

 Early life

+Kempe was the son of Richard and Mary Kempe.
+He was born into a Jewish family in Germany during the Nazi party's rise to power.
+Richard's watch repair business collapsed due to antisemitic official boycotts, and then the family was forced to sell off most of their possessions.
+When it became clear that staying was no longer an option, older sister Paula was sent off to England as a maid, Kempe's parents escaped to Bolivia, and Kempe, then 15 years old, stayed behind with a family friend while preparing to escape to Israel with a youth group.
+After that plan went awry, Kempe later escaped to England via the Kindertransport project and ended up in the United States all by himself, in a Los Angeles orphanage for Jewish immigrant refugees.

+In America, he learned a new language, legally changed his name to "Charles Henry Kempe," completed high school, junior college, college, and medical school, and became a physician.
+He earned a bachelor's degree from the University of California, Berkeley in 1942 and a medical degree from the University of California, San Francisco in 1945, followed by a residency in pediatrics at Yale.
+In 1945, he became an American citizen.
-Born into a Jewish family in Germany during the rise of the Nazi party, Kempe fled Germany as a teenager and came to the United States of America.
-He learned a new language, completed high school and college, and eventually became a physician.
-Specializing in the study of virology, he helped develop Vaccinia immune globulin to counter the adverse effects of the smallpox vaccine.

-Kempe became the youngest chairman of the pediatrics department at the University of Colorado.
+Specializing in the study of virology, Kempe helped develop Vaccinia immune globulin to counter the adverse effects of the smallpox vaccine.
+In 1956, Kempe became the youngest chairman of the pediatrics department at the University of Colorado School of Medicine in Denver, where he would spend the rest of his career.
 During his tenure, he began to recognize the prevalence of non-accidental injuries to children.
 He demanded a better diagnostic investigation of the unexplained and life-threatening injuries observed in children at four different hospital emergency rooms: shattered bones, inflicted burns, and brain damage.

 His research led to the publication of "The Battered-Child Syndrome".